Virginia is using the latest version of the GED® exam to measure its residents’ knowledge and skills in relation to high school equivalency testing.

-You can find lots of GED prep classes in Virginia that will help you become well prepared for the new computer-based GED exam.
+You can find lots of GED prep classes in Virginia that will help you become well prepared for the entirely computer-based GED exam.

 Better career possibilities

 In the US there are nearly 40 million people who didn’t complete their regular high school track, and taking the GED exam successfully will lead to better employment possibilities and unlock doors to colleges and universities.
 Check also our post on how to sign up for the GED tests at MyGED.

 The new GED exam consists of four individual tests on these subject areas: Literacy or Language Arts (reading and writing combined), Science, Social Studies, and Math.
 The four subtests can be taken separately with a 2-year time frame.

 Successful test takers are awarded the Virginia GED diploma.
 Preparation is key, and listed here are all sites where prep classes are available.
 Click on your nearest city for all options.

 GED prep classes in and around (click on the city closest to you):